bioted/X.necrophora.secondaryMetabolites/README.md

 ### raw_data

-In this folder, we have provided all the datsets used in our analyses.
+In this folder, we have provided all the datasets used in our analyses.

 ### analyses